Is feedback in liberal arts studies working for students?

 How Student Voice Analytics helps you

-• Turns NSS open‑text into trackable metrics for feedback and related assessment topics across liberal arts, with drill‑downs by cohort and programme.
+• Turns NSS open-text into trackable metrics for feedback and related assessment themes across liberal arts, with drill-downs by cohort and programme.

-• Benchmarks tone and topics against CAH areas and demographics so you can prioritise where sentiment is weakest and adopt approaches from stronger segments.
+• Benchmarks tone and topics against CAH areas and demographics, so you can see where sentiment is weakest and prioritise the right fixes first.

-• Surfaces action patterns that work in liberal arts, including structured feed‑forward, exemplars and calibration, with export‑ready summaries for module teams and boards.
+• Surfaces recurring action patterns, including structured feed-forward, exemplars and calibration, with export-ready summaries for module teams and boards.

 Request a walkthrough